 Now that I’ve tried both Noom and Lose It for a month, I’ve learned the pros and cons of each and can confidently say which nutrition tracking app is best based on various goals and preferences.

-The main difference between Noom and Lose It is that Noom is an educational diet system that teaches you how to change your habits and relationship with food, whereas Lose It is a calorie and macro-tracking app that requires you to take a more hands-on approach to track your intake to reach your goals.
+- The main difference between Noom and Lose It is that Noom is an educational diet system that teaches you how to change your habits and relationship with food, whereas Lose It is a calorie and macro-tracking app that requires you to take a more self-guided approach to track your intake and reach your goals.

 - Lose It was the winner in 6 categories that we reviewed whereas Noom won 3 categories (more on this later).
-There were also 2 ties.
-Broadly, it was tough to declare winners, as Noom is more suited for beginners and Lose It is more suited for advanced users.
+2 categories were tied.
+Broadly, it was tough to declare winners, as Noom is more suited for beginners, and Lose It is more suited for advanced users.

 - Noom is best for those working toward a weight loss goal and want to learn how to incorporate a variety of foods into their diet (using their “food color” system).
 Noom also provides psychology-based lessons to improve mindset.
 Read my complete Noom Review.